andrew/ultimate-awesome/README.md

 - [awesome-web3](https://github.com/SHAKOTN/awesome-web3) - List of awesome web3 resources.
 - [awesome-iOS-resource](https://github.com/Shanesun/awesome-iOS-resource) - :iphone: A curated list of awesome iOS resources, including conferences, books, blogs, articles, websites and documentations.
 - [awesome-tezos-security](https://github.com/Sm4rty-1/awesome-tezos-security) - This repository serves as a comprehensive resource that delves into the various security aspects of the Tezos blockchain and provides best practices for developing secure smart contracts.
 Feel free to contribute to the project. 🌐.
+- [awesome-dbre](https://github.com/SpokeyWheeler/awesome-dbre) - A list of awesome free and open-source tools for DBRE.
 - [awesome-iitc-plugins](https://github.com/Suburbanno/awesome-iitc-plugins) - A collection of amazing plugins for IITC.
+- [awesome-azure](https://github.com/surgicalcoder/awesome-azure) - A curated list of awesome Microsoft Azure resources.
 - [awesome-graph-processing](https://github.com/Team309/awesome-graph-processing) - A collection of awesome papers about graph processing.
 - [awesome-azure-databricks](https://github.com/tfayyaz/awesome-azure-databricks) - Awesome content all about Azure Databricks.
 - [awesome-few-shot-learning](https://github.com/tongoy/awesome-few-shot-learning) - A list of awesome few-shot learning resources.